Characterizing the SLOPE Trade-off: A Variational Perspective and the Donoho-Tanner Limit: Main results

 Informally, let $q_{_{\textnormal{ SLOPE}}}$ denote the optimal SLOPE trade-off curve.
 That is, $q_{_{\textnormal{ SLOPE}}}(u)$ is asymptotically the minimum possible value of the FDP under the constraint that the TPP is about $u$, over all possible SLOPE regularization sequences (see formal definition in \Cref{sec:prelim}).
 Combining the two theorems above, we readily see that the optimal SLOPE trade-off must be sandwiched between $q^\star$ and $q_\star$:

 for all $0 \le u \le 1$.
-Consequently, the sharpness of the approximation to the SLOPE trade-off rests on the gap between the two curves.
+Consequently, the sharpness of the approximation to the SLOPE trade-off rests on the gap between the two curves, and throughout the paper, we refer to the gap as the function $u\mapsto q^\star(u)-q_\star(u)$.
 Figure~\ref{fig:SLOPEtradeoffExamples} illustrates several examples of the two curves for various pairs of $\epsilon, \delta$.
 Importantly, the plots show that the two bounds are very close to each other, thereby demonstrating tightness of our bounds.
+In fact, the gap between $q_\star$ and $q^\star$ is an upper bound of the gap between the analytical $q^\star$ and the true trade-off $q_\textnormal{ SLOPE}$.
 Furthermore, a closer look at the plots reveals that the two curves seem to coincide exactly when the TPP is below a certain value.
 In this regard, the SLOPE trade-off might have been uncovered exactly in this regime of TPP.
 Future investigation is required to obtain a fine-grained comparison between the two curves.